akashacms/pdf-document-construction-set/guide/documents/guide/guide.md

 * `--title` supplies the value for `title`, and overrides any existing value
 * `--layout` supplies the value for `layout`, and overrides any existing value
+* `--publication-date` supplies the value for `publicationDate`, and overrides any existing value

 ## The meaning for certain metadata values